-The biases in week 3 for all models (excluding older model versions of ECMWF, UKMO and Météo France) are summarized in Figure 2.
+The biases in week 3 are summarized in Figure 2.
 The green line corresponds to NCEP, and the other models are shown with other colors.
-Figure 2a shows a longitudinal cross-section of 500 hPa eddy height field at 50°N during week 3 both for the models (solid line) and ERA-I (dashed
+Figure 2a shows a longitudinal cross-section of 500 hPa eddy height field at 50°N during week 3 both for the models (solid line) and ERA-I (dashed line), and figure 2b shows the biases of the models.
+In week 3, biases are evident par-